Trying to figure out what homeschool records to keep can seem overwhelming and complicated.

 It doesn’t have to be.

-Let us walk you through the factors that determine the kinds of records you need to keep.
+Let us help you identify the factors that determine the kinds of records you need to keep.

 We’ll also offer a suggested list of homeschool records for you to maintain, along with details and resources for each.